Lay Down the Polarity

 Whatever you say about one tree, you're literally saying about all the others, since, in fact, they are the same tree.
 It's important to see that all of this mental commentary about other people, what they are or what they are not, is fundamentally based in the assumption that there are separate people.
 Yes, I get that it looks like people are separate, it looks like we are our own thing operating independently.
 However, that is only a story we tell, a story of separation and we then believe in it.
 In the same way of telling a story that the trees are separate trees.

 Guess what?
 You'll even find a large majority of people to agree with you that the trees are separate.
 In fact, most people will agree because it looks like that, and, furthermore, they see themselves as separate things, so they are looking out into life as if separation is real.
 If you think you are separate, then it's a life-and-death situation when it comes to seeing separation.
 It's a matter of egoic survival, hence... all the perceived conflict between human beings.

 Q. Thank you!
 I had to read all your words several times before I could see the truth of it.
 Lol.
 My ego had to step back.I spent most of my life with no labels and seeing everyone the same, except as it turned out myself.
 I believed that I was less-than.In order to heal, I educated myself and began to label the differences I began to see everywhere.
 I began to see myself as better-than.Both ideas kept me separated and sick, and I knew that I was still missing something important.
 You have given me a new perspective.
 Every word you said was truth and I thank you very much for sharing.

 Yes, you believed you were less than, and then had to compensate.
 That compensation will always come with some flavor of violence.
 Primarily, because it’s violent to see ‘yourself’ as less than, so that violence gets projected outwardly.

-The good news, is that you’re not less than or more than, you’re equal; exactly where you’re suppose to be.
+The good news is that you’re not less than or more than, you’re equal; exactly where you’re supposed to be.
 It’s really quite beautiful.
 This is where real love starts to shine.